nezaboodka/reactronic/README.md

 ## Reaction & Cache

-Reaction is an code block that is immediately called in response to changes made by a transaction in subscribing objects.
+Reaction is an code block that is immediately called in response to changes made by a transaction in reactive objects.
 Cache is a computed value having an associated function that is called on-demand to renew the value if it was marked as obsolete due to changes made by a transaction.
-Reactive and cached functions are instrumented with hooks to seamlessly subscribe to those subscribing objects and other cached functions (dependencies), which are used during their execution.
+Reactive and cached functions are instrumented with hooks to seamlessly subscribe to those reactive objects and other cached functions (dependencies), which are used during their execution.

 ``` tsx